gragra33/Blazing.Mediator/docs/MEDIATOR_PATTERN_GUIDE.md

 -   **🎯 Pure CQRS Implementation**: Clean separation of Commands and Queries with distinct interfaces
 -   **🔧 Optional Middleware Pipeline**: Add cross-cutting concerns like logging, validation, and caching
 -   **⚡ Conditional Middleware**: Execute middleware only for specific request types for optimal performance
+-   **🤖 Auto-Discovery**: Automatic middleware and handler discovery with intelligent ordering
 -   **⚙️ Zero Configuration**: Works out of the box with minimal setup and automatic handler discovery
 -   **🚀 High Performance**: Lightweight implementation optimized for speed with minimal overhead
 -   **🧪 Fully Testable**: Built with testing in mind - easy to mock and unit test handlers